illinois-cs241/illinois-cs241.github.io/_posts/2016-11-27-wearables.md

 * Explain in plain English what sockets are, and how we use them inside Unix programs (hint: think files).
 How are sockets different from other files you have encountered `so far?
 (Do they have inode metadata?
 Do writes on sockets result in Disk I/O?).
 * How are sockets related to ports?
 Can you think of a way to uniquely identify a connection with sockets?
 What could be some reasons to allow for the reusing of ports?
 * Does TCP encrypt packets that are sent over the network?
 If not, what are some ways in which encryption is carried out?

-## Grading, Submission, and Other Details

-Please fully read details on [Academic Honesty](https://courses.engr.illinois.edu/cs241/#/overview#integrity).
-These are shared between all MPs in CS 241.

-To check out the provided code for wearables from the class repository, go to your cs241 directory (the one you checked out for "know your tools") and run:

-{% highlight bash %} svn up {% endhighlight %}

-If you run ls you will now see a wearables folder, where you can find this assignment!
-To commit your changes (send them to us) type:

-{% highlight bash %} svn ci -m "wearables submission" {% endhighlight %}

-Your repository directory can be viewed from a web browser from the following URL: https://subversion.ews.illinois.edu/svn/fa16-cs241/NETID/wearables where NETID is your University NetID.

-You will implement the logic for your server in wearable_server.c.
-This file will be used for grading.

-It is important to check that the files you expect to be graded are present and up to date in your svn copy.